GluuFederation/docs-ce-prod/3.1.2/source/api-guide/uma-api.md

 ## UMA 2 API Document
 User-Managed Access (UMA) is a profile of OAuth 2.0.
-UMA defines how resource owners can manipulate to protect the resources.
 The client can have access by arbitrary requesting parties, which means the requesting resource can be any number of resource servers and a centralized authorization server managing the access based on protected resource rules and policies defined.

-In order to increase interoperable communication among the authorization server, resource server, and client, UMA leverages two purpose-built APIs related to the outsourcing of authorization, themselves protected by OAuth (or an OAuth-based authentication protocol) in embedded fashion.
+In order to increase interoperable communication among the authorization server, resource server and client, UMA leverages two purpose-built APIs related to the outsourcing of authorization, themselves protected by OAuth (or an OAuth-based authentication protocol) in an embedded fashion.

 A summary of UMA 2.0 communications as below